Key Takeaways

 Outreach & Campaign Management

-Once you've identified prospects — whether for guest posts, link insertions, or digital PR follow-ups — you need tools to manage the outreach process at scale without losing the personalization that gets responses.
+Once you have identified prospects — whether for guest posts, link insertions, or digital PR follow-ups — you need link building outreach tools to run campaigns at scale — you need outreach tools to run campaigns at scale without losing the personalization that gets responses.

 7. BuzzStream

-Best for: Outreach CRM for link building teams and agencies
+Best for: CRM for outreach teams and agencies, building relationships at scale

 Pricing: From $24/month (Starter) to $299/month (Custom)

-BuzzStream is the outreach CRM that most link building agencies standardize on.
-It combines prospect management, email outreach, relationship tracking, and campaign reporting in one platform.
+BuzzStream is the outreach CRM that most agencies standardize on.
+It combines prospect management, email outreach, relationship tracking, and campaign reporting in one outreach tool.
 You can import prospect lists, find contact information, create personalized email sequences with automated follow-ups, and track the full lifecycle of each outreach interaction.
 Custom fields let you organize campaigns by link type, client, status, or any other dimension.
-For teams running multiple link building campaigns simultaneously, the relationship history feature is invaluable — you never accidentally email someone your teammate already contacted.
+For in house teams running multiple campaigns simultaneously, the relationship history feature helps you avoid accidentally emailing someone your teammate already contacted.

 8. Pitchbox